 11. Plum Valley, China Town

 My favourite place has got to be Plum Valley, an upmarket Cantonese restaurant with slick, dark slate and wood decor, serving extensive dim sum menu; pricey but worth it.

-16. Salt Yard approx 5 mins from Oxford Circus – a fantastic Spanish restaurant for you tapas lovers;
+Salt Yard is situated approximately 5 minutes away from Oxford Circus – a fantastic Spanish restaurant for you tapas lovers;

 As you can see, alot of meats, alot of croquettes and alot of garlic buttered home made bread 🙂